 24 Inches High x 14 Inches Wide x 10 Inches Deep

-This is a reduction model created and offered in a limited edition of 200 by sculptor Ndricim Bejko, who works for the Caproni Collection and Skylight Studios, Inc. He created it with reference to an original full-size Caproni cast of Discobolus.
+This is a reduction model created and offered in a limited edition of 200 by sculptor Ndricim Bejko, who works for the Caproni Collection (formerly the Giust Gallery) and Skylight Studios, Inc. He created it with reference to an original full-size Caproni cast of Discobolus.